 In recent decades, many places have sprung to become famous beach vacations with a wide range of accommodations from budget hotels to high-end beach resorts.

 While travelers may think Thailand has the most beautiful beaches with white sand, turquoise water, and leaning palm trees, Vietnamese boasts 2,030 miles of coast with a handful of renowned tropical islands that rival its neighbors.

-Vietnam is home to a vast range of quiet, unspoiled beaches lying along the country.
+There are many reasons why Vietnamese beaches are famous worldwide.
+It is home to a vast range of quiet, unspoiled beaches lying along the country.
 The tropical climate with year-round heat, especially in the southern part of the country drags beach lovers around the world to enjoy the summer breeze blowing from the sea and reinvigorate in the fresh, calm vitamin sea.
 The local people are kind and simple and have the typical generosity of coastal folk.
-Moreover, spectacular sunsets, authentic fishing villages, and rugged coastline scenes, cliff-top beach resorts looking over the ocean are also reasons why Vietnamese beaches are famous worldwide.
+Spectacular sunsets, authentic fishing villages, and cliff-top beach resorts looking over the ocean are also some of the reasons.

 Put the colonial architecture of historical Hanoi, the bustling life of Saigon, and the charming vibes of Hoi An old town into your Vietnam itinerary.
 But your Vietnam vacation would be incomplete without hitting the water at least once.

 In Vietnam, there are beaches for everyone.
 Honeymooners would love the secluded Bai Tram Beach of Con Dao, families find Mui Ne Beach in Phan Thiet a great place where kids enjoy sandboarding and quad biking while people who are after nature will immerse themselves in the quiet, relaxing Lang Co.

 To save you time searching for the best beaches to go to, we’ve made a list of the top 10 best beaches in Vietnam to enjoy Vietnam’s sun and sand.